 Dinner in my house goes a little something like this: My husband makes a delicious meal for us and then makes a really boring menu for our kids, per their request.
-We give the kids their plates, and one of the generally cries as soon as they see it, saying they don’t like the “grill marks” on their plain chicken, or heaven forbid a speck of pepper got on their buttered noodles.
-Then my 2-year-old will throw his plate across the living room and begin tantrumming that he wants a cookie and wants to get down.
+We give the kids their plates, and one of them generally cries as soon as they see it, saying they don’t like the “grill marks” on their plain chicken, or heaven forbid a speck of pepper is visible on their buttered noodles. then my 2-year-old will throw his plate across the living room and begins tantrumming that he wants a cookie and wants to get down.
 And then someone spills their milk.

 Dinner in my house is hell.

 And I know I’m not alone in the dinner battle—I have had countless conversations with friends about mealtime battles.
 I finally reached my breaking point when I tried to get our family to eat one meal, and the tears and whining reached epic proportions.
 The next day, I contacted Elizabeth Canepari, a registered dietician with an expertise in pediatric nutrition, hoping for suggestions on how to stop the madness.

 “Parent’s are so concerned with what and how much their kids are eating,” Canepari told me.
 “But kids’ stomachs are only the size of a fist.
 How much we eat is not how much they need to eat.”
 For example, a serving of meat for a toddler, I was shocked to learn, is only 1 ounce, and they only need 2 servings a days, according to the American Academy of Pediatrics.

 And then she said those magic words that you know in the back of your head to be true, but ignore when you’re pleading with them to eat the meatloaf.
 “No well child will purposely starve themselves,” she said.
 “They’ll eat if they’re hungry.”

 I talked with Canepari about specific situations that I had come across (along with plenty of my parent-friends), for suggestions on how to battle them.
 Here is what she had to say: